 Neck pain makes it difficult to get through the day, even when the pain is mild.
 When your pain is moderate to severe, chances are you need specialized care to get some relief.
-The doctors at Garden State Pain Control are specialists in interventional pain medicine and physical rehabilitation.
+The doctors at Garden State Pain & Orthopedics are specialists in interventional pain medicine and physical rehabilitation.
 You can count on their expertise to determine the precise source of your pain, then deliver treatments that provide relief.
 If you need help with neck pain, call one of their offices in Edison, Clifton, Hazlet, Paramus, or Jersey City, New Jersey, or book an appointment online.

 Sprains and strains are the most common causes of neck pain, often due to overextension and sports injuries.
 Whiplash following a car accident is a top injury leading to neck pain.
 Other underlying causes include disc herniation, repetitive motions, and degenerative disorders.

-When you consult the doctors at Garden State Pain Control, you have access to treatments that are only available from physicians specializing in interventional pain medicine.
+When you consult the doctors at Garden State Pain & Orthopedics, you have access to treatments that are only available from physicians specializing in interventional pain medicine.
 They perform diverse procedures that deliver treatment directly to the affected area, providing immediate and significant pain relief.
 They also offer physical therapy and rehabilitation to rebuild strength and improve range of motion.

 Your treatment plan may include one of the following injections:

 Steroid medication injected into the space outside the spinal cord reduces swelling and inflammation.
 This injection is often used to treat nerves that are compressed, or pinched, due to disc damage, degeneration, or injury.

 This injection is similar to the transforaminal epidural steroid injection, but it’s injected in an area where the steroid can reach multiple nerves.